eslopezag/penguin_classification_deployment/README.md

 1. Create an ECS cluster through the AWS console.

+1. Make sure that the security group in front of the cluster instances has specific rules allowing inbound and outbound traffic through TCP port 80.

 1. Create an ECS Task through the AWS console using the desired image in the ECR repository.

 1. Run the ECS Task.